-We provide a simple starter project that demonstrates deployment to Bluemix, plus a macOS desktop application to aid integration with Xcode.
+We provide a simple starter project that demonstrates deployment to IBM Cloud.

 Additionally, you can use our pre-built Docker image to guide you on how to deploy a container-based Kitura application.

-Kitura-Starter is a Kitura based server application that you can use as a starting point to get your own Kitura application up and running on Bluemix.
-After cloning this GitHub repo to your local system, you can deploy this application to Bluemix right away.
+Kitura-Starter is a Kitura based server application that you can use as a starting point to get your own Kitura application up and running on IBM Cloud.
+After cloning this GitHub repo to your local system, you can deploy this application to IBM Cloud right away.

-Once you have the Cloud Foundry command line tool installed, deploying to the cloud is as simple as
+Once you have the IBM Cloud command line tool installed, deploying to the cloud is as simple as

 We provide a pre-built Docker image containing the latest release of Kitura.
 Follow these steps to try it out.

 ‣ Pull down the kitura-ubuntu image from Docker Hub:

 ‣ Create a Docker container to build and run the

 kitura-ubuntu image you just downloaded and forward port 8080 on host to the container:

 $ docker run -i -p 8080:8080 -t ibmcom/kitura-ubuntu:latest